-A Secret History of American River People is a project to build a collection of personal stories of people who live and work on the river from the deck of a recreated 1940s-era shantyboat over a series of epic river voyages.
+A Secret History of American River People is a dialogic and participatory project that gathers and presents the oral histories of people who live and work on major American river from the deck of a recreated 1940s-era shantyboat over a series of epic river voyages.
 The project explores the issues facing current river communities, the long history of people who have lived on and adjacent to the river, and basic river ecology.

-This is the fourth year of the project.
-The shantyboat has traveled over 1000 river miles and 20,000 miles by land.
-We’ve conducted 85 oral history interviews spanning 100 hours of video, exhibited a dozen times all over the country and talked to thousands of people about the river.
+We are entering our fifth year of the project.
+The shantyboat has traveled over 1250 river miles and 20,000 miles by land.
+We’ve conducted over 100 oral history interviews spanning 100 hours of video, exhibited nationwide, and talked to thousands of people about the river.

-Using material from fieldwork on a growing list of other American rivers, Secret History is a dialogic and participatory art piece, firmly rooted in a People’s History tradition, that reexamine the issues currently and historically faced by people living or working on the river.
-Particular attention is given to the invisible stories of women, native people, working people, and people of color, to create a multi-perspective and multi-path take on historical narrative, exploring the importance of a public commons and to challenge dominant cultural assumptions about the role in society of people living at the fringe.
+Using material from fieldwork, Secret History reexamines the lifestyles, biographies and labor conditions of river life.
+Particular attention is given to the invisible stories of women, native people, working people, and people of color, to create a complex and subtle understanding of each river’s historical narrative, to explore the importance of a public commons and to challenge dominant cultural assumptions about the role in society of people living at the fringe.

-This summer our fieldwork takes us to the Sacramento River.
+This summer our fieldwork takes us to New York’s Hudson River.
 Check out how you can help support the project.

 Secret History: The Story So Far

 In 2012, California artist Wes Modes began building the Secret History shantyboat.
 Inspired by historical accounts of shantyboaters on the Ohio and Mississippi rivers, he lovingly recreated a traditional wooden-hulled barge-bottom houseboat with friends over two years out of largely rustic reclaimed materials.